annat22/ClimbR/README.md

 climbGETdf.R is a wrapper for climbRequest, to get all information available from a given facet.
 Authentication is done by retrieving a temporary token (valid for 60 minutes) with getToken.R
 See annotations in the scripts for details.
+See [this shiny app](https://annat22.shinyapps.io/shinyapp/) for pulling workflow data and animal information using these functions